 We brought her suggestion to the Board of Directors and they unanimously agreed.
 Beginning immediately, all CAA members who have been members of the organization for more than 40 years (not consecutively) shall receive a lifetime membership in CAA.

+Members should have a current active membership to receive this benefit.
 Qualified members, please contact membership services Member Services or call 212-691-1051, ext.
 1. to upgrade your membership.

 Remember, this is your organization and your suggestions and feedback are how we make it stronger together.

 Affiliated Society News shares the new and exciting things CAA’s affiliated organizations are working on including activities, awards, publications, conferences, and exhibitions.
 For more information on Affiliated Societies, click here.

 ISC is offering new graduates the professional resources they need to launch their careers – Student/Young professional membership – at discounted rate of $45.
 For more info, visit https://www.sculpture.org/documents/aboutisc/specialoffers.shtml

 ISC is now accepting applications for our Fall/Winter residency @ Mana Contemporary.
 Apply today https://www.sculpture.org/residency/mana-update.shtml